postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 OAuth 1.0 is an authorization type that enables you to approve an application that contacts another application for you without exposing your password.

 To use the OAuth 1.0 authorization:
-1. In the Authorization tab, select OAuth 1.0 from the TYPE drop down menu.
+1. In the "Authorization" tab, select OAuth 1.0 from the TYPE drop down menu.
-2. From the Add authorization data to drop down menu, select either Request Body/Request URL or Request Headers.
+2. From the "Add authorization data to" drop down menu, select either "Request Body/Request URL" or "Request Headers".

    When you select Request Body/Request URL, Postman checks whether the request method is POST and the request body type is x-form-urlencoded.
 If so, Postman adds authorization parameters to the request body.
 For all other cases, it adds authorization parameters to the URL.

-3. To set the authorization parameters for a request, enter the Consumer Key, Consumer Secret, Access Token, and Token Secret.
+3. To set the authorization parameters for a request, enter the "Consumer Key", "Consumer Secret", "Access Token", and "Token Secret".
 You can also set advanced digest OAuth 1.0 parameters.

 [![oauth1_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_OAuth1_0.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_OAuth1_0.png)